 Adverbs to nouns

-While less frequent, some adverbs can be traced to nominal roots or function within nominal phrases.
+While less frequent, some adverbs can be traced to nominal roots or function within nominal phrases to add precision.

-- Example: “He arrived timely” (adverbial use) vs. “The timeliness of his arrival” (nominalized).
+- Example: “He arrived timely” (adverbial) vs. “The timeliness of his arrival” (nominalized).

 When to use nominalization in your writing

-Nominalization is not “bad” grammar; in fact, it is essential for several writing goals:
+Nominalization is not “bad” grammar.
+In fact, it is essential for several professional writing goals:

-Nominalization allows you to group several ideas into one subject.
-This is particularly useful when summarizing a previous sentence.
+- To condense complex information: It allows you to group several ideas into one subject, which is helpful for summarizing previous points.

-In scientific and legal writing, nominalization removes the “actor” to create a sense of objectivity.
+- To create a formal or objective tone: In scientific and legal writing, nominalization removes the “actor” to create a sense of clinical objectivity.

-If the result of an action is more important than who performed it, nominalization is the perfect tool.
+- To shift sentence focus: If the result of an action is more important than who performed it, nominalization is the ideal tool.

 The “zombie nouns” warning: When nominalization goes wrong